serverless/serverless/docs/providers/aws/guide/services.md

 title: Serverless Framework - AWS Lambda Guide - Projects & Services
 menuText: Services
 menuOrder: 3
-description: How to manage and configure serverless services, containing your AWS Lambda functions, their events and infrastructure resources.
+description: How to manage and configure serverless services, which contain your AWS Lambda functions, their events and infrastructure resources.
 layout: Doc
 -->